Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Results

 \section{Results}

 Here we compare the predictions obtained using the methods described in this work with the results of full simulations of the radio emission performed with the ZHAireS code \cite{ZHAireS}.
-We demonstrate the validity of the assumptions of our model, as well as explore its range of applicability.
+We demonstrate the validity of the assumptions of our model, exploring its range of applicability.